Raj Darbhanga: Religion

-The Maharajas of Darbhanga were the main patrons, trustees, and financiers of Mahakali Pathshala, a school established by Mst.
-Gangabai in 1839 for promoting education for women.
-Similarly many colleges like Bareilly College, Bareilly received substantial donations from Maharajas of Darbhanga.

-Maharani Rameshwari Bhartiya Chikitsa Vigyan Sansthan at Mohanpur is named after the wife of Maharaja Rameshwar Singh.
+Cultural influence

 Music

 Darbhanga became one of the prominent centres of Hindustani classical music from the late 18th century.
 The kings of Raj Darbhanga were great patrons of music, art, and culture.
 Several famous musicians were associated with Raj Darbhanga.
 Prominent amongst them were Ustad Bismillah Khan, Gauhar Jaan, Pandit Ram Chatur Mallik, Pandit Rameshwar Pathak, and Pandit Siya Ram Tiwari.
 Raj Darbhanga was a main patron of Dhrupad, a vocal style in Hindustani classical music.
-A major school of Dhrupad today is known as Darbhanga Gharana.
-Today there are three major gharanas of Dhrupad in India: Dagar Gharana, Mishras of Bettiah Raj (Bettiah Gharana), and the Mallicks of Darbhanga (Darbhanga Gharana).
+One of the three major schools of Dhrupad today is known as Darbhanga Gharana.

-According to S. M. Ghosh (quoted in 1896) Maharaja Lakshmishwar Singh was a good sitar player.

-Ustad Bismillah Khan was a court musician of Raj Darbhanga for several years.
-He had spent his childhood in Darbhanga.

-Gauhar Jaan gave her first performance before the Maharaja of Darbhanga in 1887 and was appointed as court musician.
-Pandit Rameshwar Pathak, one of the foremost Sitar players of the early 20th century, was court musician in Raj Darbhanga.

-Raj Darbhanga supported Murad Ali Khan, brother of Nanhe Khan of Gwalior.
-Murad Ali Khan was one of the foremost sarod players of his time.
-Murad Ali Khan is credited with being the first person to use metal strings and metal fingerboard plates on his sarod, which has today become the standard.
+Raj Darbhanga supported Murad Ali Khan, one of the foremost sarod players of his time.
+Khan is credited with being the first person to use metal strings and metal fingerboard plates on his sarod, which has today become the standard.

-Kundan Lal Sehgal was a friend of Raja Bisheshwar Singh, younger brother of Maharaja Kameshwar Singh.
-Whenever the two met the Bela Palace at Darbhanga witnessed long sessions of conversations and renditions of ghazals and thumris.
-K. L. Sehgal attended the marriage of Raja Bahadur, and took out his harmonium and sang "Babul Mora Naihar Chhuto Hee Jaye" at the wedding.

 Raj Darbhanga had its own symphony orchestra and police band.
-There was a circular structure in front of Manokamna Temple, which was known as the Band Stand.
+There was a circular structure in front of Manokamna Temple, which was known as the bandstand.
 The band used to play music there in the evening.
-Today the floor of bandstand is the only part still extant.
+Today the floor of the bandstand is the only part still extant.